2018–2019 United States federal government shutdown: Other agencies

+White House

+The White House residence staff who stage public receptions were among those furloughed, with a minimal staff continuing to work unpaid for the first family.
+In the midst of the shutdown Trump invited the Clemson Tigers football team to a White House dinner reception on January 14 in recognition of their College Football Playoff National Championship win.
+On the morning of the reception Trump announced that he intended to serve fast food hamburgers and pizza to the team, a remark that some commentators interpreted as a joke.
+That evening Trump welcomed the team in the State Dining Room with a buffet of fast food and pizza from McDonald's, Wendy's and other restaurant chains, which he stated that he had paid for personally.
+Trump served fast food to other visiting athletes later that year, after the shutdown had ended.

 Reactions

 Protests and lawsuits

 On January 10, the American Federation of Government Employees, along with several other unions, announced plans to protest the government shutdown at 1:00pm EST in Washington, DC.
 Leaders of the National Federation of Federal Employees stated they had hoped that bringing federal workers to the President's doorstep would show him that it was the individual workers that the shutdown was hurting the most.
-President Trump had left to visit the US–Mexican border in Texas earlier in the day.
+President Trump had left to visit the U.S.–Mexican border in Texas earlier in the day.

 Similar protests took place in Philadelphia and St. Louis, among other cities.
 On January 15, representatives for Veterans of Foreign Wars, Disabled American Veterans, and Vietnam Veterans of America along with others called for an end to shutdown, but avoided placing any blame on political parties.

 Shortly after the protests, the American Federation of Government Employees sued the Trump administration to challenge the arrangements for work without pay during the shutdown.
 A similar suit was raised and won during the 2013 Federal Government shutdown.
 The National Air Traffic Controllers Association also sued the Trump administration, as the shutdown allegedly violated the Fair Labor Standards Act by failing to pay the workers at least a minimum wage during the shutdown.